 The first contribution comes from Luca Font – a versatile Italian artist – with an original series of illustrations inspired by modernism, with lively geometric effects.
 He is followed by the well-known Israeli illustrator Noma Bar – the master of negative space.
 And then: Federico Babina, Oscar Pettersson, Alessandra Bruni and others that will follow in the year.
 Unique voices, styles and interpretations, narrating thoughts, sensations and emotions triggered by Foscarini lamps, to emphasize their forms, the ideas behind their concepts, or the effects they produce in a space.
 An intense calendar of unusual ideas and visions on the theme of light; a creative pathway that expresses reflections on the role played by Foscarini lamps in the transformation and definition of a personal interpretation of the home environment.

-First appointment: Luca Font
+First episode: Luca Font

 Writer, illustrator, tattoo artist: Luca Font, born in Bergamo in 1977, lives in Milan and New York, the metropolis that has been the cradle of Graffiti Art.
 And in fact Luca’s first steps in art stemmed from his passion for graffiti.
 From trains to walls, tattoos to paper, all the way to digital art: the visual universe of Luca Font is composed of various media, sharing in a distinctive style that reflects a particular taste for abstraction, graphic design and lettering.
 His production is marked by constant pursuit of visual synthesis, as well as a graphic approach that blends minimalism and expressive flair.